 Carving out a niche market and positioning yourself as the go-to firm for a specific type of client has two main benefits.

-First, it establishes your credibility over competing generalists – someone who has a depth of specific knowledge and experience.
+First, it establishes your credibility over competing generalists, as someone who has a depth of specific knowledge and experience.

 Secondly, it makes your business more focused, aligning your business and marketing goals around one clear target.